 School’s Fast Teaching Pace

 Time is also not on our side.
 There is so much to learn and do, and by the time students realise they are far lost…JC1 is almost over, or JC2 has already begun…and now they may be totally lost as more and more theories and concepts are taught.
+For the IB diploma programme, there are always many submissions to fulfil and the list of concepts you have to learn is even longer!

 Schools also tend to go through the topics very quickly, and the pace may not be suitable for most students.
 Even students from top schools like RI and HCI have expressed appreciation for my approach of a moderate pace, focussing on building solid understanding with the belief that “slow and steady wins the race.”
 Moreover, due to relatively larger class sizes in schools, teachers usually cannot devote much time to each student.
 Yet because this is such a new subject, very often, students may not exactly know what they are lacking and need a lot more hand-holding to learn from their mistakes.